LBNL-ETA/AlphaBuilding-SyntheticDataset/index.md

 ![image info](https://raw.githubusercontent.com/LBNL-ETA/AlphaBuilding-SyntheticDataset/gh-pages/file_structure.png)

 ### ***Reproduce the dataset:***
-Refer to the Methods section in the paper.
+High-level flow diagram could be found in the Methods section in the paper.
+For details and source code of reporducing the dataset, please refer to the [README](https://github.com/LBNL-ETA/AlphaBuilding-SyntheticDataset#reproduce-the-dataset).

 ### ***Example use cases:***
 The developed dataset can be used for a wide array of applications.
 Here, we illustrated two use cases of the large-scale high-resolution data we generated: benchmarking and data-driven building control.